 Old King Canute attempted what only a fool would do: he tried to hold back the tide by his own might, by a mere command from his lips.
 Needless to say, the sea disobeyed the arrogant old king, and the rest they say is history.

-Advocates and practitioners of the rural crafts can feel a bit like old King Canute as they labour away on their handmade wares, whilst facing down a tidal wave of dirt-cheap, mass-produced goods flowing in from the Far East —which eventually hits our ports as a never-ending cavalcade of cargo ships heavily laden with vanity.
-With abundance, efficiency, and price heavily stacked against them, old-time craftsmen must go to great lengths to find an ounce of hope (and willing customers) — and even then, they often fail to get a single foot through their wide-open doors.
+Advocates and practitioners of the rural crafts can feel a bit like old King Canute as they labour away on their handmade wares, whilst facing down a tidal wave of dirt-cheap, mass-produced goods flowing in from the Far East —which eventually hits our ports as a never-ending cavalcade of cargo ships laden with vanity.
+With abundance, efficiency, and price heavily stacked against them, old-time craftsmen must go to great lengths to find an ounce of hope (and willing customers) — and even then, they often fail to get a single foot through their doors.

 And the tidal wave of the Machine rolls on still…